Junkhouse: History

 Tom Wilson released two solo albums, Planet Love in 2001 and Dog Years in 2006.
 He has collaborated with Stephen Fearing and Colin Linden in the supergroup Blackie and the Rodeo Kings, in which Russ Wilson also guested on their 2006 album Let's Frolic.
 Tom Wilson, along with Ray Farrugia, also formed the band Lee Harvey Osmond in 2009.
 Colin Cripps became involved in numerous bands such as C and C Surf Factory and Blue Rodeo.

 Dan Achen owned Catherine North Studio in Hamilton.
 Several internationally known artists have recorded at Catherine North over the past 10 years, including Achen's niece Feist.
 At a 2008 concert at Hamilton Place, the Grammy-nominated singer held up her favorite red guitar and proudly announced that it was a gift from "Uncle Dan".
 In 2008, Achen co-produced the Juno-winning album Bring Me Your Love, a solo project by Dallas Green of the platinum-selling rock band Alexisonfire.

 Dan Achen died on March 15, 2010, of a heart attack while playing hockey.
 His funeral was attended by friends and family, including his former bandmates in Junkhouse.
 On March 20, 2010, Ron McLean profiled Dan Achen and Junkhouse with a segment prior to the Leafs-Canadiens game on Hockey Night in Canada.

+Remaining members have reunited periodically, becoming more regular in 2023 with a lineup of Tom Wilson, Russell Wilson, and Ray Farrugia joined by guitarists Aaron Goldstein (Espanola) and "Champagne" James Robertson and keyboardist Jesse O’Brien.

 Russ Wilson died at home on March 13, 2024, at age 62.

+A new single, Hot Hot Sun, was released on September 24, 2026, under the Junkhouse name.
+Tom Wilson was the only original member to appear on it - other performers were his son Thompson Wilson, Gary Furniss, and James Robertson.